 Source: US Fish and Wildlife Service, Wetlands Mapper

-Smith Mountain Lake was created by a privately-owned hydroelectric project, built by American Electric Power on the Roanoke River at a gap in Smith Mountain.
+Smith Mountain Lake was created by a privately-owned hydroelectric project, built by American Electric Power on the Roanoke/Staunton River at a gap in Smith Mountain.
+The river had carved the gap through the hard Candler Formation, where differential erosion had created the 1,000' high ridge known as Smith Mountain.

 The Roanoke River was named after shells that were used for money by tribes downstream on the Atlantic Ocean coast, while the stretch also known as the Staunton River was named after the wife of colonial governor William Gooch.
-The mountain was named after a pair of early settlers (brothers Daniel and Gideon Smith) who had arrived in 1740.1
+The mountain supposedly was named after a pair of early settlers, brothers Daniel and Gideon Smith, who had arrived in 1740.
+However, it is possible Smith Mountain was the home of an early blacksmith whose profession - but not name - is remembered.1

-The authorization for a dam at Smith Mountain gap dated back to 1924, when Roanoke-Staunton River Power Company obtained the first rights.
-The Niagara Dam upstream had been built in 1906, 24 years after the first US hydroelectric plant went into operation in Wisconsin.2
+The firs proposal for a hydroelectric dam at the Smith Mounain gap was made in 1906.
+The Niagara Dam upstream was built tha year, 24 years after the first US hydroelectric plant went into operation in Wisconsin.2

 American Electric Power generates hydropower at the tiny Niagara Dam near Roanoke, as well as at the giant Smith Mountain Dam/Leesville Dam project downstream